 The diversity of minds at Yale is rivaled by the diversity of academic opportunities available to undergraduates.
-For starters, there are 80+ majors from which to choose, and 13% of students pursue a double major.
+For starters, there are 80+ majors from which to choose, and 14% of students pursue a double major.
 Students may also design their own course of study through the Special Divisional Major.
 But the breadth of scholarship goes beyond our list of majors, since no two students with the same major have exactly the same focus.
-For example, one Economics major may study the financial culture of open-air markets in

-India, while another may be researching the effects of the Occupy Wall Street movement on real estate in Lower Manhattan.
+For example, one Economics major may study the financial culture of open-air markets in India, while another may be researching the effects of the Occupy Wall Street movement on real estate in Lower Manhattan.
 The possibilities are endless, as are the opportunities to gain new insights from your classmates.
 In addition to Yale's long list of majors, students engage a host of disciplinary concentrations and unique programs committed to fostering diversity on campus.
 Several interdisciplinary majors encourage students to approach their academic work through a multicultural lens, including Ethnicity, Race, and Migration; African American Studies; East Asian Studies; Latin American Studies; and Global Affairs.
 Students in the Women's, Gender, and Sexuality Studies major frame their research with questions pertaining to social identity and human relationships.

 "Academic excellence and diversity are mutually constitutive.
 One cannot fully realize one without the other.
 In an age of increasing globalization and cultural heterogeneity, leadership and scholarly insight require awareness, insight, and experience that are often best gained in interactive and diverse environments.
 Yale's student, faculty, and staff communities have been particularly welcoming and stimulating, and I believe that many unexpected and productive avenues start from within such often interpersonal collaborations."
 Ned Blackhawk Professor of History and American Studies

-Scholars (STARS) program supports women as well as minority, economically underprivileged, and other historically underrepresented students in the sciences, engineering, and mathematics, while the Mellon-Bouchet fellowship programs aim to increase the number of minority students - as well as students committed to eliminating racial disparities - who pursue careers in academia.
+Majors in Yale College The Science, Technology, and Research Scholars (STARS) program supports women as well as minority, economically underprivileged, and other historically underrepresented students in the sciences, engineering, and mathematics, while the Mellon-Bouchet fellowship programs aim to increase the number of minority students - as well as students committed to eliminating racial disparities - who pursue careers in academia.

-undergraduates.

-Majors in Yale College

-African American Studies

-African Studies

-Anthropology

-Applied Physics

-Architecture

-Astronomy

-Astrophysics

-Chemistry

-American Studies

-Applied Mathematics

-Archaeological Studies

-Biomedical Engineering

-Chemical Engineering

-Classical Civilization

-Greek & Latin

-Cognitive Science

-Computer Science Computer Science &

-Mathematics

-Psychology Computing & the Arts

-Computer Science &

-East Asian Languages &

-Classics: Greek, Latin, or

-The Science, Technology, and Research

 Finally, Yale's renowned faculty inspires diversity of thought.
-Our professors come from around the world, bringing richly varied experiences and expertise to our scholarly community and demonstrating uncommon commitment to teaching and mentoring
+Our professors come from around the world, bringing richly varied experiences and expertise to our scholarly community and demonstrating uncommon commitment to teaching and mentoring undergraduates.

-German German Studies Global Affairs Greek, Ancient & Modern History History of Art History of Science, Medicine, & Public Health Humanities Italian Judaic Studies Latin American Studies Linguistics Literature Mathematics Mathematics & Philosophy Mathematics & Physics Mechanical Engineering Modern Middle East Studies Molecular Biophysics & Biochemistry Molecular, Cellular, & Music Civilizations Philosophy

-Literatures: Chinese or Japanese East Asian Studies Ecology & Evolutionary Biology Economics Economics & Mathematics Electrical Engineering Electrical Engineering & Computer Science Engineering Sciences: Chemical, Electrical, Environmental, or Mechanical English Environmental Engineering Environmental Studies Ethics, Politics, & Economics Ethnicity, Race, & Migration Film & Media Studies French Geology & Geophysics Geology & Natural Resources

-Developmental Biology Near Eastern Languages & Physics Physics & Geosciences Physics & Philosophy Political Science Portuguese Psychology Religious Studies Russian Russian & East European Studies Sociology South Asian Studies Spanish Special Divisional Major Statistics Theater Studies Women's, Gender, & Sexuality Studies May be taken only as a second major.
+African American Studies African Studies American Studies Anthropology Applied Mathematics Applied Physics Archaeological Studies Architecture Art Astronomy Astrophysics Biomedical Engineering Chemical Engineering Chemistry Classical Civilization Classics: Greek, Latin, or Greek & Latin Cognitive Science Computer Science Computer Science & Mathematics Computer Science & Psychology Computing & the Arts East Asian Languages & Literatures: Chinese or Japanese East Asian Studies Ecology & Evolutionary Biology Economics Economics & Mathematics Electrical Engineering Electrical Engineering & Computer Science Engineering Sciences: Chemical, Electrical, Environmental, or Mechanical English Environmental Engineering Environmental Studies Ethics, Politics, & Economics Ethnicity, Race, & Migration Film & Media Studies French Geology & Geophysics Geology & Natural Resources German Studies Global Affairs Greek, Ancient & Modern History History of Art History of Science, Medicine, & Public Health Humanities Italian Judaic Studies Latin American Studies Linguistics Literature Mathematics Mathematics & Philosophy Mathematics & Physics Mechanical Engineering Modern Middle East Studies Molecular Biophysics & Biochemistry Molecular, Cellular, & Developmental Biology Music Near Eastern Languages & Civilizations Neuroscience Philosophy Physics Physics & Geosciences Physics & Philosophy Political Science Portuguese Psychology Religious Studies Russian Russian & East European Studies Sociology South Asian Studies Spanish Special Divisional Major Statistics & Data Science Theater Studies Women's, Gender, & Sexuality Studies May be taken only as a second major.